tpfbill/mr-moneybags-v1.x/docs/guides/AccuFund_Migration_Steps_v1.x.md

-# AccuFund → Mr. MoneyBags v1.x
+# AccuFund → Mr. MoneyBags v1.x (macOS)
 **Step-by-Step Migration Checklist**

 > Use this document as a punch-list while you migrate.
-> All commands assume Ubuntu 24 LTS unless noted.
+> All steps assume macOS (Apple Silicon or Intel).
+> Wherever a command line is shown you may run it from the project root.

 ---